Navigation

 Default Tax Region

 The Default Tax Region field is on the General sub-tab.
-It selects the jurisdiction used to look up applicable tax rates when invoices are calculated for this client.
-This is the field most teams are looking for when they think of "client tax setup" — it does not live on the Tax Settings tab.
+It selects the jurisdiction AlgaPSA uses to look up tax rates when it calculates invoices for this client.
+This is the field most teams are looking for when they think of client tax setup.
+It does not live on the Tax Settings tab.
 See 14.4.
 Tax Rate Configuration for how tax regions and rates are defined at the tenant level.

 Billing Cycle

-The client's billing cycle and anchor are configured directly on the General sub-tab.
-The billing cycle defines a client's normal invoice cadence and anchors the dates on which recurring charges become due — the foundation of predictable, repeatable MSP invoicing.
+You configure the client's billing cycle and anchor directly on the General sub-tab.
+The billing cycle defines the client's normal invoice cadence and anchors the dates on which recurring charges become due.
 It answers two operational questions: how often is this client invoiced, and on which day or date does each billing period start?

-Contract lines that use Invoice on client billing schedule as their cadence align to these dates, so most recurring MSP fees for a client land on the same invoice and the same due rhythm.
+Contract lines that use Invoice on client billing schedule as their cadence align to these dates.
+Most recurring MSP fees for a client then land on the same invoice, on the same rhythm.

 Fields

-- Anchor — the specific day, weekday, or date the cycle resets, depending on the cycle type chosen (see below).
+- Anchor: the specific day, weekday, or date the cycle resets.
+The field depends on the cycle type you choose (see below).

-- Billing History Start Date — optional bootstrap date used when seeding billing history for a client that is being onboarded mid-cycle.
+- Billing History Start Date: an optional bootstrap date.
+Use it to seed billing history for a client you onboard mid-cycle.

 Billing cycle types